laravel/docs/providers.md

 But, what do we mean by "bootstrapped"?
 In general, we mean **registering** things, including registering service container bindings, event listeners, middleware, and even routes.
 Service providers are the central place to configure your application.

-Laravel internally uses dozens of service providers to bootstrap its core services, such as the mailer, queue, cache, and others.
+Laravel uses dozens of service providers internally to bootstrap its core services, such as the mailer, queue, cache, and others.
 Many of these providers are "deferred" providers, meaning they will not be loaded on every request, but only when the services they provide are actually needed.

 All user-defined service providers are registered in the `bootstrap/providers.php` file.
-In this overview, you will learn how to write your own service providers and register them with your Laravel application.
+In the following documentation, you will learn how to write your own service providers and register them with your Laravel application.

 > [!NOTE]
 > If you would like to learn more about how Laravel handles requests and works internally, check out our documentation on the Laravel [request lifecycle](/docs/{{version}}/lifecycle).